-When we started in fall 2014, we already had a great head start with geocoded art works collected by the EAC, U of A, and the Works, but we want to allow citizens and students to add their neighbourhood's hidden gems by a variety of platforms.
+When we started in fall 2014, we already had a great head start with geocoded art works collected by the EAC, U of A, and the Works, but we wanted to allow citizens and students to add their neighbourhood's hidden gems by a variety of platforms.
 All this is community and volunteer driven.
-We want pictures, addresses, and any information about anything strange and/or beautiful in the region.
+We wanted pictures, addresses, and any information about anything strange and/or beautiful in the region.

 Here are some quick answers to some questions you may be having: